 Guggenheim Aeronautical Laboratory, 1929.
 Built with funds provided by the Daniel Guggenheim Fund for the Promotion of Aeronautics.
-A substantial addition was built in 1947.
+A major renovation completed in 2008 was made possible by many private supporters, including Distinguished Alumnus Joe Charyk and his wife, Edwina, Distinguished Alumnus Allen Puckett and his wife, Marilyn, and alumnus Gordon Cann, through his estate.